KTH/devops-course/README.md

 # KTH DevOps Course

-This repository contains the material and content of the [DevOps course at KTH Royal Institute of Technology](https://www.kth.se/social/course/DD2482/).
+This repository contains the material and content of the DevOps course at KTH Royal Institute of Technology [DD2482](https://www.kth.se/social/course/DD2482/).

 ## Schedule